rexlManu/keshi-cli/README.md

 #### Laravel

-You can find a premade presets for laravel development [here](./presets/laravel-development.json).
+You can find premade presets for laravel development [here](./presets/laravel-development.json).

 ## Goal

-I originally developed this tool for this purpose, so that I don't have to open multiple terminals each time when programming Laravel apps with VueJS.
+I originally developed this tool for the purpose, so that I don't have to open multiple terminals at once when programming Laravel apps with VueJS.

 ## Security